 Not pretty, right!!
 So you need some basic setup to make Vim a bit more useful.
 Basically you need to write some configurations in

-.vimrc file which will make Vim more useful, like adding line numbers, coloring, plugin installation, theme etc. You can follow this video for initial Vim setup by ThePrimeagen:
+.vimrc file which will make Vim more useful, like adding line numbers, coloring, plugin installation, theme etc. You can follow this video series for initial Vim setup by ThePrimeagen:

 Vim is so highly configurable, sometimes it feels frustrating.
 There are multiple plugins for doing the same thing, and there are no central regulations like VS Marketplace for that.
 So you might spend a lot of time searching repositories to find which plugin suits you most.